 I don't really remember what we ate.
 It was a traditional Korean meal, with small portions but lots of options.
 It'll take me a while to get used to that style of eating.
 I'm very much a pick one thing and eat it until I'm so full I can barely walk kind of girl.
 Lots of vegetables.
 My favorite part of it was a kimchi patty.
 Or maybe it was the brussel sprouts.
 Or spinach.

 Once we finished that, L dropped me off at home and I took a nap.
 It was about 2 when I got home, and it was 5 when I woke up.
-Michael was home today because his superiors were nice and gave him the day off.
+M was home today because his superiors were nice and gave him the day off.
 They knew he was in pain and his root canal isn't until April 28th.
-His dentist says that if anything opens up he will move Michael up, but until then he has to make sure he's taking his antibiotics and pain meds as needed.
+His dentist says that if anything opens up he will move M up, but until then he has to make sure he's taking his antibiotics and pain meds as needed.

 Two Stop & Chats in one day!
 Phew, I'm tired.
 I'm also dealing with a headache that is almost certainly from dehydration.
 I brought a water bottle but didn't drink from it while we were hiking.
 Bad Liz, paying more attention to picture taking than personal health.